phetsims/tambo/doc/user-guide.md

 the state of the simulation and produced sounds in response, but didn't make any changes to the primary simulation code base.
 This worked well for a while, but ran into some issues as PhET-iO evolved.
-In https://github.com/phetsims/phet-io-wrapper-sonification/issues/84, it was decided that further sound design prototyping would be done on master, with the sounds hidden behind a query parameter until they were finalized and ready to be deployed.
+In https://github.com/phetsims/phet-io-wrapper-sonification/issues/84, it was decided that further sound design prototyping would be done on main, with the sounds hidden behind a query parameter until they were finalized and ready to be deployed.

 ## Core Concepts